okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023-okta-identity-engine/index.md

 - The Policy API `constraints` object could be set with the `types` and `methods` of disabled authenticators or methods.
 (OKTA-586221)

-- A "Next" link wasn't returned when a List Identity Providers request was made and a limit of 200 was set.
+- A `Next` link wasn't returned when a List Identity Providers request was made and a limit of 200 was set.
 (OKTA-597359)

 - When the API Service Integration feature is disabled, a query for inactive app integrations incorrectly returned a list with revoked API service integrations.
 (OKTA-596437)